gopalindians/url-shortener-app/readme.rst

 - add database setting in config/database.php

+- add your own reCAPTCHA key in views/url-app/account/login.php and views/url-app/account/signup.php Use google admin link `here <https://www.google.com/recaptcha/admin>`_ for more detail on reCAPTCHA.

 - php -S localhost:80

 - open the http://localhost/ in your browser to see the working app